School within a School

 Many illustration classes are project-driven and involve close working relationships with industry partners.
 In addition to projects that are built into classwork, internships at businesses and institutions such as the Jim Henson Foundation, MTV, DC Comics, the American Museum of Natural History, Nickelodeon, and the New Yorker afford students chances to work in real-world settings.

-Some recent industry partnerships:
+Some past industry partnerships:

 - Brooklyn Industries produced and marketed t-shirts adorned with illustrations from Parsons.